|

 while you are away and stored on the yacht while asleep.
 Make sure the main

-refueling at port, avoid spills into the sea at all times.
-Garbage disposal
+When refueling at port, avoid spills into the sea at all times.
+Garbage

-is available at all ports.
-At no time shall non-biodegradable materials be
+disposal is available at all ports.
+At no time shall non-biodegradable

 Helpful reminders:

-daily before sailing.
 Check coolant, fuel and water levels.
-Check the
+Check the fuel/water separator for

-below Avoid letting the engine with a nearly empty fuel tank.
-Water
+the dipstick, never below Avoid letting the engine with a nearly empty fuel

-condensation will accumulate at the bottom of the tank.
-Follow the 2/3 rule
+tank.
+Water condensation will accumulate at the bottom of the tank.
+Follow

-before setting sail for your next destination.
-When starting the engine, look
+the 2/3 rule before setting sail for your next destination.
+When starting the

-for water emerging at the exhaust outlet.
-If water is not emerging, stop the
+engine, look for water emerging at the exhaust outlet.
+If water is not

-engine immediately and locate the cause.
-Use the engine manual for
+emerging, stop the engine immediately and locate the cause.
+Use the engine

-troubleshooting.
-Charge your batteries daily and as needed at approx. 1200
+manual for troubleshooting.
+Charge your batteries daily and as needed at

-rpm (most important with use of electric refrigerator).
-Pay special attention
+approx. 1200 rpm (most important with use of electric refrigerator).
+Pay special

-that the electric refrigerator does not run on full power while the engine is
+attention that the electric refrigerator does not run on full power while the

-not running.
-Doing so will drain your battery completely.
+engine is not running.
+Doing so will drain your battery

 top